tyler6974/html5-games/README.md

 - New code from Microsoft Edge 93.0.961.38
 - Use ``localstorage`` for storing high score instead of ``chrome.send``, which is not present for client-side
 	- To accommodate this, used new localstorage variable to avoid conflicting with the old version.
+- Added support for PWA.
+You can install this game as an app to play offline.

 ### Bejeweled (HTML5 edition)
 - Removed the "Install Chrome extension" popup since the game was discontinued.